Ria424/developers-animatesdk-docs/Flash_object/Flash3.md

 #### Returns

-The URL of the file, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.
+`string`; The URL of the file, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.

 #### Description

-Method; opens a File Open or File Save system dialog box and lets the user specify a file to be opened or saved.
+Method; Opens a File Open or File Save system dialog box and lets the user specify a file to be opened or saved.

 #### Example

-The following examples illustrate various options of the fl.browseForFileURL() method:
+The following examples illustrate various options of the `Flash.browseForFileURL()` method:

 ```javascript
 //CC